fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

 to use, and a good set of hyperparameters for your task.
 Understanding what's under the hood will also help you debug issues and perform error analysis more efficiently.
-Lastly, most of the topics discussed in this chapter will be essential in understanding, building, and training neural networks (discussed in
+Lastly, most of the topics discussed in this lab will be essential in understanding, building, and training neural networks (discussed in
 [Part II](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/part02.html#neural_nets_part)
-of this book).
+of this course).

-In this chapter we will start by looking at the[]{#idm45728485570472}
+In this lab we will start by looking at the[]{#idm45728485570472}
 Linear Regression model, one of the simplest models there is.
 We will discuss two very different ways to train it: